Raytheon posts higher-than-expected profit, boosts forecast

 Raytheon said it expected full-year earnings per share of $5.67 to $5.77 from continuing operations, 16 cents more than its previous forecast and up from $5.65 in 2012.

+(The story has been filed again to correct spelling of CFO Wajsgras throughout the article.)

-Reporting by Andrea Shalal-Esa; Editing by Gerald E. McCormick, Lisa Von Ahn and Ken Wills
+Reporting by Andrea Shalal-Esa; Editing by Gerald E. McCormick and Lisa Von Ahn